Mandrake the Magician: Villains

 8 is an old and very powerful crime organization originating in medieval times.
 Members are known to often incorporate the number 8 in their crimes or leave the number 8 as a mark.
 They are organized like an octopus with eight arms, as in its headquarters, which are spread all over the world.
 One head — the mysterious leader Octon — is only shown as a menacing image on a computer screen.
 Over the years, Mandrake destroys the various headquarters one by one.
 In one episode, the Octon of 8 is revealed as Cobra, but the name later refers to an artificial intelligence wielded by Ming the Merciless in the television series Defenders of the Earth.

-Ekardnam, 'Mandrake spelled backward, is Mandrake's "evil twin", who exists on the other side of a mirror.
+Ekardnam, Mandrake spelled backward, is Mandrake's "evil twin", who exists on the other side of a mirror.
 Like his world, in which the government is run by the Private of the Armies and generals do menial tasks, Ekardnam is an exact opposite and uses his "evil eye" to work his magic.

 The Deleter is an extraterrestrial contract killer who will "delete" anyone for a price but will inflict justice on anyone who tries to cheat him out of his contract fee.

 Nitro Cain is a mad bomber who throws sticks of explosives at people, including Mandrake.
 After the Mandrake comic strip appeared in the Australian newspaper Sunday Telegraph, the series was later abruptly withdrawn with the last panel showing that Nitro Cain had blown Mandrake off a horse, with Mandrake exclaiming: "Blast you, Nitro Cain", a clever reference to the explosive's blast.

+The newspaper strip

+Oddly, newspapers did not carry any Mandrake daily strips with dates between June 26 and June 30, 1940.
+Instead, they carried strips dated one week later.
+The following week, to catch up, newspapers ran a week of undated strips.
+Some newspapers even scratched out the date printed on the strip and by hand wrote in the correct date.